Retirement Guide

 1 - 3 months before retirement

-- Enroll in Medicare, Medicare Supplement/Advantage and Medicare Part D if age 65, or soon to be age 65
+- Enroll in Medicare, Medicare Supplement/Advantage and/or Medicare Part D if age 65, or soon to be age 65

 Month of retirement

-- Turn in any Laptops, IPads and/or phones to Computer Technician in school
+- Turn in any Laptops, IPads and/or phones to Computer Technician in School OR to Doyle Admin Building (Tech Services)

 - Turn in Keys and ID badge to Building Secretary/Supervisor